MarkGhebrial/mailroom/README.md

 # mailroom

-An email server written in pure Rust.

-This is very much a work in progress and is nowhere near completion.
+Self hosted email for the masses.

 Mailroom aims to be the simplest way to host a small number of email accounts on a home server.
 It's not intended to be an enterprise-grade email solution.
 Everything should be self contained and simple, and setup should take less than 30 minutes.

+Mailroom is a work in progress and is nowhere near production readiness.

 ## What works (not necessarily stable or complete!):
 - POP3